Close-up view of student’s face as they listen during a First-Year Seminar.

 Seminar Catalog

-Use the “Filter by Semester” drop-down to show Spring Term 2025 seminars with open seats.
+Use the “Filter by Semester” drop-down to show Fall 2025 or Spring 2026 seminars.

 #Adulting: Social Science Perspectives on the Transition to Adulthood